 Spro cave or Spro mine (“Spro gruve” in Norwegian) is one of these places that you wouldn’t expect to find near Oslo.
 But here it is!
 The abandoned mine and a cave that shimmers in the sun, with a “diamond beach” and peaceful surroundings.
-All that makes Spro cave a great place to visit, a short way from Norway’s capital.
+All that makes Spro Cave a great place to visit, a short way from Norway’s capital.

-Spro cave, or Spro gruve (which means “mine” in Norwegian) is, in fact, an abandoned mine.
+Spro cave or Spro gruve (which means “mine” in Norwegian) is, in fact, an abandoned mine.
 As a geologist, I was even more interested in it, since, muscovite, a shiny mineral, can be found there.
 This is what makes the whole inside of the cave shimmering in the sun.
 It’s also spread around the beach outside, called, because of that, a “Diamond Beach”.

 Read more: 27 ideas for Oslo Day Trips

 Spro mine was, most likely, created in the 1880s.
-It was mainly active in a period from 1904 to 1918.
+It was mainly active in the period from 1904 to 1918.
 Apart from muscovite, you could find there other minerals such as quartz, euxenite, monazite, beryl, tourmaline, topaz, apatite, calcite, and fluorite.

 Spro cave inside